Canon 1300D vs Panasonic FZ1000 II

 Review summary: Canon 1300D vs Panasonic FZ1000 II

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1300D and the Panasonic FZ1000 II?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 1300D: